MaximilianAxer/quaxnat/README.md

-# quaxNat
+# quaxnat

 An R package for estimating the regeneration potential using large scale inventory information.

 ## Description
 Regeneration datasets, especially those pertaining to rare tree species, often exhibit values that are below the real regeneration potential due to various factors influencing or hindering natural regeneration.
-The R package *quaxNat* implements a quantile regression approach for estimating the regeneration potential, following the methodology of [Axer et al. (2021)](https://doi.org/10.1016/j.foreco.2020.118802).
+The R package *quaxnat* implements a quantile regression approach for estimating the regeneration potential, following the methodology of [Axer et al. (2021)](https://doi.org/10.1016/j.foreco.2020.118802).
 This quantile regression method quantifies the impact of the distance to the nearest seed source on natural regeneration densities not considering other influencing variables.
 The function `quax` we provide is a simple implementation of the quantile estimation.
 It presents a rather naive approach to quantile regression and, while likely outperformed by more sophisticated procedures such as those in the R package *quantreg* [(Koenker et al., 2023)](https://CRAN.R-project.org/package=quantreg) in general quantile regression problems, appears to work reasonably well in the situation considered here.

 The package provides various dispersal kernels that have proven useful in modeling seed dispersal: